There are no costs associated with being a member of the network.

 Who should we contact if we have further questions?

-You may speak to the VLNDC Network Manager by completing the information request form here and we will be in touch with you shortly.
+You may contact the VLNDC project staff by completing the information request form here and we will be in touch with you shortly.

 How is this project funded?

-The VLNDC is funded under Grant No. 2014-XV-BX-K010, awarded by the Office for Victims of Crime, Office of Justice Programs, U.S. Department of Justice.
+The VLNDC was founded through Grant No. 2014-XV-BX-K010, awarded by the Office for Victims of Crime, Office of Justice Programs, U.S. Department of Justice.
 The project is currently funded through grants from the District of Columbia Office of Victim Services and Justice Grants (OVSJG) and the DC Bar Foundation.